Bit-Nation/Pangea-Docs/README.md

 ### *_Pangea API and Documentation_*

+Since Pangea is under heavy work we are not able to provide a documentation for that part at the moment, keep watching the [repo](https://github.com/Bit-Nation/BITNATION-Pangea)!

 ### *_UI/UX Resources_*

+Most wireframes for the UI are discussed on Slack and uploaded to [Trello](https://trello.com/c/3lR4me7e/199-pangea-wireframes).

 ### *_Software Testing, Bug Bounties, and Bug Reports_*

+All the different repositories are shipping with unit tests compliant to language or framework standard.

+ -  [Panthalassa](https://github.com/Bit-Nation/BITNATION-Panthalassa) support the golang testing framework, use `go test -v ./...` in the cloned project (after downloading dependencies).
+ -  [Pangea](https://github.com/Bit-Nation/BITNATION-Pangea) can be tested via `npm` thanks to `npm run test` (please install the dependencies with `npm install` first).
+ -  The [entity framework](https://github.com/Bit-Nation/BITNATION-Framework) uses truffle, everything is bundled via `npm` after installing dependencies via `npm install` just do `npm run test`.
+ -  The informations concerning the registry are detailed in its [readme](https://github.com/Bit-Nation/BITNATION-Registry/blob/master/README.md).

 ### *_Code Commit Guidelines and Code of Conduct_*

+ -  Some repositories includes issue or pull request templates, use them whenever possible.
+ -  Make your commit messages clear, and try to follow the same pattern than the one used in the target repo.
+ -  Please avoid duplicating any issue or pull request, **any duplicate will be closed**.
+ -  Split your different changes in a clear way via commits, it will make the reviewer's task easier.
+ -  Only one major change should be submitted per pull requests, help us review your code faster!
+ -  Last but not least: be respectfull, no abuses will be ever tolerated and could result to the closing of your issue/pull request without further notice.

+> Made with :heart: at BITNATION.